 Once you have registered you need to notify us of any change and in some circumstances this may result in a new licence application being required.

-Use our Online Form and select 'Animal Welfare' from the drop down list or contact us via the details below:
+Using our Online Form or via the details below:

 Birmingham City Council